Bram-Hub/Willow/DP_userguide.md

 # Davis-Putnam User's Guide

-Refer to [userguide](userguide.md) for instructions on the Willow interface.
+- Refer to [userguide.md](userguide.md) for instructions on the Willow interface.
-Refer to [DP_developer_guide](DP_developer_guide.md) if you are interested in extending existing functionality.
+- Refer to [DP_developer_guide.md](DP_developer_guide.md) if you are interested in extending existing functionality for Davis-Putnam.

 This guide will walk through how to verify whether a set of statements is satisfiable using Davis-Putnam.

 ## What is Davis-Putnam?

 [Davis Putnam](https://en.wikipedia.org/wiki/Davis%E2%80%93Putnam_algorithm), similar to truth trees, is another procedue used to determine if a set of statements is satisfiable.
 This is achieved by recursively selecting a literal, and creating a branch for each of the possible states.
-A literal can be either `True` or `False`, resulting in the creation of at most 2 states per literal.
-Statements are reduce with regard to some literal.
-This procedure halts once all states have either reached a contradiction or is deemed satisfiable.
+A literal can be either `true` or `false`, resulting in the creation of at most 2 states per literal.
+Statements are reduced with regard to some literal.
+This procedure halts once all states have either reached a contradiction or are deemed satisfiable.

 The following **Reduction Rules** can be used to reduce statements with respect to the truthy value of some literal.

-- `⊤` means a literal is True
+- `⊤` means a literal is true
-- `⊥` means a literal is False.
+- `⊥` means a literal is false.

 | Not       | And         | Or          | Conditional | Biconditional |